 Breaking Down Quantum Computing: What You Need to Know

 Quantum computing is a rapidly growing field that has the potential to transform the way we solve complex problems.
 While the technology is still in its early stages, it is important to understand the basic principles behind quantum computing and its potential applications.
-In this article, we will break down the fundamentals of quantum computing and what you need to know to understand its potential impact.
+In this article we are breaking down Quantum Computing.
+Discover how it works, its benefits, and current limitations.

 What is Quantum Computing?